lvarin/crypt4ghfs/README.md

 # Crypt4GH File System

-crypt4ghfs is a fuse layer exposing Crypt4GH-encrypted files, as if they were decrypted
+crypt4ghfs is a read-only fuse layer exposing Crypt4GH-encrypted files, as if they were decrypted

 	crypt4ghfs [-f|--foreground] [--conf conf_file] <mountpoint>